steno-aarhus/ukbAid/README.md

     above.

-3. Since there are several of us working on this project and since we want to be able to collaborate and help each other out TODO: finish this section
+3. Since there are several of us working on this project and since we want to be able to collaborate and help each other out.
+The organizing committee for UKB at SDCA will review all project proposals on our UKB Trello page and connect related projects.
+We will also initiate a monthly “coding café” where we can discuss specific coding issues related to UKB and other projects.
+We are also planning to make a repository for all relevant code in UKB that is relevant to share among us.
+That could be creation of specific variables like diabetes incidence or similar.
+Further activities will be planned if needed.

 ### Steps when outside the UKB RAP